 Also known as an attorney, counsellor, or counsel, a lawyer is a licensed professional who practices law, provides legal advice, and represents others.

-In a nutshell, a lawyer's job is to listen to a client's problem carefully, discuss their options, give them legal advice, take note of how they want to proceed further and help them understand how the law applies to their case.
+A lawyer listens to a client's problem, discuss options, give legal advice, take note and help them understand how the law applies to their case.

 2. Major Duties and Tasks of a Lawyer